Yukta-04/Yukta-04/README.md

-- 👋 Hi, I’m @Yukta-Arya
+- 👋 Hi, I’m Yukta-Arya
-- 👀 I’m interested in ...JAVA
+- 👀 I’m interested in ...Computer programming and Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...DSA using Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on similar technology projects
-- 📫 How to reach me ...
+- 📫 reach me at yuktaarya.24042000@gmail.com

 <!---
 Yukta-04/Yukta-04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.